The Wheeling-Ohio County Health Department’s Travel Vaccination Clinic will offer vaccinations to assist travelers during international travel.

 The Travel Vaccination Clinic is by appointment and many vaccination series take several weeks to complete for full efficacy.
 Call 4-6 weeks prior to your trip to make an appointment with the Travel Clinic.

 The Centers for Disease Control and Prevention suggests that some travelers consider being vaccinated against the flu.
-The following vaccines are commonly recommended for travelers to certain areas: Tetanus/Diphtheria (Td), Tetanus/Diphtheria/Pertussis (Tdap), Typhoid, Yellow Fever, Meningococcal, Hepatitis A, Hepatitis B, Measles-Mumps-Rubella (MMR), Japanese Encephalitis and Polio.
+The following vaccines are commonly recommended for travelers to certain areas: Tetanus/Diphtheria (Td), Tetanus/Diphtheria/Pertussis (Tdap), Typhoid, Yellow Fever, Meningococcal, Hepatitis A, Hepatitis B, Measles-Mumps-Rubella (MMR), Japanese Encephalitis, Cholera and Polio.